 DePaul University takes a strong and public stance in support of undocumented students in line with its core values and traditions as a Catholic, Vincentian, and urban university.
 We further partner with a variety of campus partners across the institution for training sessions and other support initiatives for students.

-University Counseling Services helps remove barriers to learning by providing accessible psychological and psychiatric assessment, short-term psychotherapy, medication management, consultation and crisis intervention, community referrals, workshops and psychoeducational programming to all currently enrolled full-and part-time students.
+University Counseling and Psychological Services helps remove barriers to learning by providing counseling, consultation, drop-in emergent care, community referrals, workshops and psychoeducational programming to all currently enrolled full-and part-time students.
 Services offered and how to make an appointment or schedule a consultation here.

 The Education and Counseling Center offers a safe, confidential environment for adults, children, couples, and families in search of personal counseling and support.
 Graduate counseling interns serving under the direct supervision of doctoral level licensed clinicians, conduct counseling sessions for individuals of all ages, couples, and groups.
 Request an appointment here.

 Since the legal and political statuses of DACA and undocumented persons remain so fluid, students are encouraged to consult with independent resources – especially immigration attorneys before making any decisions.
 Below you will find legal resources on campus.